AMSP-04/NETN-LOG/NETN-LOG.md

 The logistics service pattern consists of three phases:
 **Service Negotiation**: the service is requested, offers received and offers are either accepted or rejected.

 1. A consumer federate initiates service negotiation using `RequestService`.
-A unique ServiceId and a reference to a `ConsumerEntity` are required parameters.
+A unique `RequestId` and a reference to a `ConsumerEntity` are required parameters.
 A reference to a specific `ProviderEntity` and a system wall-clock time for when offers are expected `RequestTimeOut` are optional.

     Requests for specific types of services are defined as subclasses to `RequestService` and include parameters for detailing the requirements of the request.
 These requests may consist of information when, where and how the service should be delivered.

 2. If the time, specified in the `RequestTimeOut` parameter, pass without an offer is received, the consumer shall cancel the service using `CancelRequest`.
-A `ServiceId` parameter is required and indicates which service to cancel.
+A `RequestId` parameter is required and indicates which service to cancel.
 After the cancellation, the logistics service pattern ends.

-3. Offers are sent by potential providers using `OfferService` with a required parameter `ServiceId` referencing the requested service and a unique `OfferId`.
+3. Offers are sent by potential providers using `OfferService` with a required parameter `RequestId` referencing the requested service and a unique `OfferId`.
 Using the optional parameter `OfferType`, the provider indicates if the offer matches the request, if the offer is modified, or if the provider is not able to make an offer.
 Optional parameters for `ProvidingEntity` and `OfferTimeOut` can be provided.

 4. The provider can cancel an offer using the `CancelOffer` interaction until the offer is accepted.
-Required parameters are the `ServiceId` and `OfferId`.
+Required parameters are the `RequestId` and `OfferId`.

 5. The consumer accepts an offer using `AcceptOffer` or

 6. Rejects an offer from a provider using `RejectOffer`.

-7. Both consumer and provider can cancel the service before service delivery has started using `CancelRequest` with `ServiceId` and on optional `Reason` parameter.
+7. Both consumer and provider can cancel the service before service delivery has started using `CancelRequest` with `RequestId` and on optional `Reason` parameter.
 If cancelled, the logistics pattern will also terminate.

 **Service Delivery**: the consumer indicates that the delivery process can start, and the selected provider starts to deliver, continuing until all the services are delivered.

-8. The consumer sends a `ReadyToReceiveService` message with `ServiceId` parameter to indicate readiness to start receiving the service.
+8. The consumer sends a `ReadyToReceiveService` message with `RequestId` parameter to indicate readiness to start receiving the service.
 I.e., all necessary preparations are in place to allow the `ConsumingEntity` to get the service.

-9. The provider sends a `ServiceStarted` message with `ServiceId` parameter to indicate that service delivery has started.
+9. The provider sends a `ServiceStarted` message with `RequestId` parameter to indicate that delivery of requested service has started.
 All preparations and a `ReadyToReceiveService` notification from the consumer must be complete beginning the service delivery.

-10. Both consumer and provider can cancel the service during service delivery using `CancelRequest` with `ServiceId` and on optional `Reason` parameter.
+10. Both consumer and provider can cancel the service during service delivery using `CancelRequest` with `RequestId` and on optional `Reason` parameter.
 Cancellation during delivery will cause the logistics pattern to continue with Service Acceptance immediately even if not all of the agreed service is delivered.

 **Service Acceptance**: the provider or consumer indicates the completion of the service delivery and waits for acknowledgement/acceptance from the other part.